robrix/robrix.github.io/_posts/2020-03-29-all-you-need-is-lambda-1-booleans.md

   </tr>
 </table>

-## Unconditional λ

-Lambdas are the only way to introduce values—they’re the only “literal” syntax in the language.
-We can therefore infer that the only kinds of runtime values must be closures.
-In an interpreter for the lambda calculus, closures might consist of the name of the introduced variable, the body of the lambda, & a map relating the names and values of any variables it closed over when constructed (again, we assume strict lexical scoping).

-How do you _do_ anything when you don’t even have `true` and `false`?
-Lambdas and variables don’t _do_, they merely _are_, so that leaves application.
-When all you have is lambda application, everything looks like a lambda abstraction, so we’ll represent booleans using lambdas.

 > Aside: Due to the lambda calculus’s terseness, I will be making free use of several notational conveniences:
 >
 > 1. writing `λ x y . z` as an abbreviation of `λ x . λ y . z`.